-This keto ham salad recipe is sure to be a hit with low-carb dieters and non-dieters alike.
+This low carb ham salad recipe is sure to be a hit with your keto dieters and non-dieters alike.
+The flavor is amazing.

 It's a staple for Phil and me every January, which is when we low-carb it for a while to shed a few pounds.